vsnthdev/alpa/README.md

 Please get in touch with me on [Discord](https://discord.com/users/492205153198407682) or [Twitter](https://vas.cx/twitter) to get fund the project even if it is a small amount 🙏

+## 🤝 Troubleshooting & help

+If you face trouble setting up **alpa**, or have any questions, or even a bug report, feel free to contact me through Discord.
+I provide support for **alpa** on [my Discord server](https://vas.cx/discord).

+I will be happy to consult & personally assist you 😊

 ## 💖 Code & contribution

 **Pull requests are always welcome** 👏